 Why you should consider the Berner Oberland Pass

-So up to now, one of our favorite things about the Berner Oberland Pass has been its huge coverage area combined with quite affordable prices.
+One of our favorite things about the Berner Oberland Pass is its huge coverage area combined with quite affordable prices.

-But beginning January 1, 2025, there are a handful of other spots that need to be added to the list of places not fully covered by the Berner Oberland Pass.
+But as of January 1, 2025, there are a handful of other spots that need to be added to the list of places not fully covered by the Berner Oberland Pass.

 2 Improvements for the 2025 Berner Oberland Pass

 Previously, a journey to the Schilthorn was only covered up to Mürren.
-But when these changes go into effect, you’ll be able to ride all the way to the Schilthorn for completely free.
+But now, you can ride all the way to the Schilthorn for completely free.

 By the way, this really is a cool addition, especially when you consider that a brand new cable car line is being built there, and should be fully functional by March of 2025.
 So with the Berner Oberland Pass, you’ll be able to visit the Schilthorn riding those brand spankin’ new cable cars for free!

-The second major improvement for 2025 is that you’ll be able to travel all the way to Montreux for free.
-At this point, you can go as far as Saanen, and then the rest of the journey can be added at half price.
-But this update will allow you to ride the entire length of the GoldenPass panoramic train ride for completely free, excluding any applicable seat reservation fees.
+The second major improvement for 2025 is that you can travel all the way to Montreux for free.
+Before now, you were only covered as far as Saanen or Gstaad.
+But this update allows you to ride the entire length of the GoldenPass panoramic train ride for completely free, excluding any applicable seat reservation fees.

-The Berner Oberland Pass has been consistently expanding its reach for the past few years, and it’s pretty unbelievable how far you can travel with it.
-Once this change goes into effect, you’ll be able to go to:
+The Berner Oberland Pass has been consistently expanding its reach for the past few years, and it’s pretty unbelievable how far you can travel with it:

 Adding additional travel days to your Berner Oberland Pass

-Another update worth mentioning is that you’ll also be able to add 2 additional days to your Berner Oberland Pass after you’ve already purchased it.
+Another update worth mentioning is that you can also add 2 additional days to your Berner Oberland Pass after you’ve already purchased it.
 This could come in really handy if you like to stay flexible and make your travel plans based on the weather.

 For example, you’ll have the option to buy a 3-Day pass, and then go to the train station on the last day and add 2 more days for a reasonable fee.